 Rich Meyer is a co-founder of the Tahoe Backcountry Alliance and a board member of Winter Wildlands Alliance.
 Rich has over 15 years of experience guiding clients to mountain peaks around the world.
 His specialties include Skiing, Climbing and Avalanche Education.
 Although regularly working and playing in his beloved Sierra, Rich can be found leading trips in places like Alaska, the Antarctic Peninsula, the Alps of Europe, and the volcanoes of Chile & Ecuador.

-As the owner of Tahoe Mountain Sports in Truckee, Dave loves making winter recreation more accessible for everyone.
+As the owner of Tahoe Mountain Sports in Truckee, Dave Polivy loves making winter recreation more accessible for everyone.
 For Dave, Tahoe Backcountry Alliance is all about uniting the Tahoe community to create more opportunities for human-powered winter recreation.

-Brennan teaches sustainability and social justice courses at Sierra Nevada College, and is a doctoral student in sustainability education at Prescott College.
+Brennan Legasse teaches sustainability and social justice courses at Sierra Nevada College, and is a doctoral student in sustainability education at Prescott College.
 His writing and photography has been published in numerous outlets on topics ranging from indigenous rights and land use, to backcountry skiing and travel.
 He guides human powered ski experiences around the globe and resides on the West Shore of Lake Tahoe, California.

-Geoff is a supervising teacher at the Forest Charter School in Truckee and the Co-Race Director for Alpenglow Sports Mountain Running.
+Geoff Quine is a supervising teacher at the Forest Charter School in Truckee and the Co-Race Director for Alpenglow Sports Mountain Running.
 Geoff loves human-powered backcountry travel and is passionate about preserving and extending access for winter recreation.

 With a 75 year family legacy of advocating for environmental responsibility in the development of winter sports, Glen Poulsen continues to play an active role in promoting sustainable alternatives in winter recreation.
 A veteran of ski exploration on seven continents, Glen joins the Alliance with a valuable and pragmatic perspective born of years of passion, play and work in all aspects of human powered winter sport around the globe.